Personal Pronoun

 (I, you, we, he, she, it) use as subject of verb

-Naveed is hardworking boy, he submits presentation at time.
+hardworking boy, he submits presentation at

 You should do your duty honestly.